An Alternative Explanation of the Subud Exercise in Psychological Terms

 as an illusion — a model of something that’s not real — which results from the

 appearance that motivations arise out of nowhere.
-In response to this disconcerting
+In response to this

-simply with the task of resolving all those wants and necessities.
+there simply with the task of resolving all those wants and necessities.

-Section 9: Experiencing the
+Section 9: Practising the

 The latihan appears to be unusual and potentially